pauldotknopf/blue-ribbon/README.md

 After hearing in Greg's counter in the CC dispute that Dent Eraser told him that I "ran him off", I decided to reach out to Micky Quin (the owner/operate of Dent Eraser) to hear his side of the story.
 The audio can be found [here](https://pknopf.com/blue-ribbon/resources/dent-eraser-call.mp3).

-> ...ommited...
+> ...omitted...

 > Micky: they are going to have to remove the window to repair that

-> ...ommited...
+> ...omitted...

 > Me: Blue Ribbon said I ran you off...

 > Micky: What is that?!
 That is a bunch of crap ...
 I told him that it *needs* to go to a body shop ...
 I called him (Blue Ribbon) back and told them I can't do the repair, and he (Greg) said "that's unfortunate." ... there was no problem between you and me at all.

-> ...ommited...
+> ...omitted...

 # The question of "who did the damages"

-I believe the question of whether I did the damages to my vehicle, or if the technicians did, is ultimately irrelevant.
+I believe the question of whether me or the technicians did the damages to my vehicle is ultimately irrelevant.
 Greg has signed and acknowledged that he is responsible for the damages.
 In my view, the only question now is what the monetary damages owed are.
 With that said, it's clear that Greg intends to make this a point in order to avoid paying what's due, so let me explain the damages.

 <details>
   <summary>Pictures of the damages</summary>